AbondDev/StaticWebPage1/README.md

 # StaticWebPage1
-This is the first static webpage template I'm designing using bootstrap during the 100 days of code
+This is the first static webpage template I'm designing using bootstrap during the 100 days of code.
+It is still very far from being production-ready